 The Texas biotech sector is rapidly becoming a powerhouse of innovation that is both energizing the state’s economy and pushing the boundaries of science.
 From groundbreaking research to multimillion-dollar investments, we explore the elements fueling this exciting growth.
-Noting information from a recent THBI report, “Building The Innovations of Tomorrow”, we can explore the current state of the life sciences and biotech industry in Texas.
+Significantly, a recent THBI report, “Building The Innovations of Tomorrow”, helps us highlight the current state of the life sciences and biotech industry in Texas.

 The Catalysts of Growth in Texas Biotech